 Generating your site & secret key

-To generate your site and secret keys please visit the Google reCAPTCHA site and click the blue “Get reCAPTCHA” button to login to the website using your Google account.
-Once logged in you will see the following page:
+To generate your site and secret keys please visit the Google reCAPTCHA site and click the button "v3 Admin Console".
+Log into your Google account if needed.

-- Enter a label for your site e.g Ultimate Member.
+- Enter a label for this application e.g. your site name.

-Once you click register your site will be registered with Google reCAPTCHA and you will be redirected to the site overview page which contains the keys.
-The only two pieces of information you need from this page are the site key and secret key which will look like this:
+Your application will be registered and you will be redirected to the overview page which contains keys.
+Copy your site key and secret key.

-You may see the keys later on the page Settings (under the gear icon) in the dropdown section "reCAPTCHA keys"
+You may see these keys later in reCAPTCHA settings (under the gear icon) in the dropdown section "reCAPTCHA keys".

-Once you have your site and secret keys go to the [Ultimate Member > Setting > Extensions > Google reCAPTHA] section.
+Once you have needed keys open your site WordPress dashboard and go to Ultimate Member > Settings > Extensions > Google reCAPTHA

-The extension provides added flexibility in that it allows you to show/hide the reCAPTCHA from showing on a per form basis.
+The extension allows you to show/hide the reCAPTCHA from showing on a per form basis.
 This is useful if you decide that you want to show the reCAPTCHA on your registration form but not on your login form.